nauam/Courses/docs/manual/log-filters/render-formatted-data.md

 a datatype to use for the entire output log data.
 If this is set, then no "BEGIN" marker is looked for.

-The data can then be rendered in the QW Control Log output GUI.
+The data can then be rendered in the Rundeck Log output GUI.
 The specific renderer for the data type is determined by available ViewConverter plugins.

 For example, you can emit JSON data, and prefix it with:

-    echo "#BEGIN:QWCONTROL:DATATYPE:application/json"
+    echo "#BEGIN:RUNDECK:DATATYPE:application/json"

 Then emit json data (only)